Improved Throughput for All-or-Nothing Multicommodity Flows with Arbitrary Demands: Simulation Results

-Note that the simulation results for the current state-of-the-art algorithm for constant-throughput approximations for the ANF problem~\cite{infocom19} --- adapted here to handle non-uniform demands, edge capacities and weights --- have been reproduced in this paper when running the randomized rounding algorithm with the compact edge-flow LP, since this algorithm is in essence the same as the algorithm in~\cite{infocom19} (albeit some fine tuning optimizations).
-Our theoretical approximation results in this paper actually also validate the experimental results in~\cite{infocom19}, since the simulations in~\cite{infocom19} already suggested that the edge capacity violations incurred by randomized rounding based on the compact edge-flow LP were logarithmic (and not polynomial as the theory of~\cite{infocom19} suggested).
+Note that the simulation results for the current state-of-the-art algorithm for constant-throughput approximations for the ANF problem~\cite{Liu19} --- originally designed in to handle uniform demands, edge capacities and weights --- have been reproduced in this paper when running the randomized rounding algorithm with the compact edge-flow LP, since this algorithm is in essence the same as the algorithm in~\cite{Liu19}, adapted here to handle non-uniform demands, edge capacities and weights (in addition to some fine tuning optimizations).
+Our theoretical approximation results in this paper actually also validate the simulation results in~\cite{Liu19}, since the simulations in~\cite{Liu19} already suggested that the edge capacity violations incurred by randomized rounding based on the compact edge-flow LP were logarithmic (and not polynomial as the theoretical guarantees of~\cite{Liu19} suggested).